JimSchofield/ember-europe-q2-2022/README.md

 This is a regular ember app where each example of incremental asynct data handling are on each of these branches:

 1. main - Simple fetch in component constructor
+2. 2-using-promise-handler - Dad joke is fetched using a util to contain and handle the promise

 ## Prerequisites